• Skip to primary navigation

 Which soup is best for weight loss?

-As a certified nutritionist, I get asked this question often.
-Soups that are high in fiber and protein, while being low in fat are best for weight loss.
+Soups that are high in fiber and protein, while being low in fat, are best for weight loss.
 Why?
-Because fiber and protein help you to feel full.
+Because fiber and protein help you feel full.
 Fiber, which is found only in whole plant foods, works magic in our bodies.
 Fiber ferments and produces short-chain fatty acids that feed beneficial microbes in our gut.
-Those microbes can aid in weight loss by influencing hunger and satiety hormones.
-Soups that are low fat have a lower calorie density which further helps with weight loss.
+These microbes can aid in weight loss by influencing hormones that regulate hunger and satiety.
+Soups that are low-fat have a lower calorie density, which further helps with weight loss.
 This mushroom barley soup recipe has all of this!

 top view close up of a pot of mushroom barley soup with kale and beans with wooden spoon